What You Should Know About Comprehensive vs Collision

 What Are the Costs of Comprehensive and Collision Insurance?

-Collision insurance can make a big difference if you are in a serious accident.
-Let’s look at a scenario where you are in a serious accident with $20,000 worth of losses to your new car and you are also at fault for the accident.
-It was at night and you didn’t see the other car until it was too late.
+Let's look at a scenario where you are in a serious accident with $20,000 worth of losses to your new car and you are also at fault for the accident.
+It was at night and you didn't see the other car until it was too late.
 You are at fault and your liability insurance will help pay for the medical bills of the other driver and for the property damages to their car.
 The $20,000 worth of damages to your own car is covered by collision insurance.
-Collision insurance pays regardless of who is at fault in the accident.
-Collision insurance would pay for the accident claim, minus a deductible, which is $1,000.
-Without collision insurance, you would have to pay for repairs out of your own pocket.
-And that is why collision insurance can be so useful at the time of an accident.
+Collision would pay for the accident claim, minus a deductible, which is $1,000.
+Without collision protection, you would have to pay for repairs out of your own pocket.

 Here is another scenario.
 You are attending a meeting in another part of town and when you come out you realize your car has been stolen.
 You call the police to report the theft and the next call you make is to your insurance company to file a claim.
-You have comprehensive insurance and theft is covered by your insurance.
+You have comprehensive coverage and theft is covered by your insurance.
 You will get a claim check for the current value of the car.
-Without comprehensive insurance, you would have to buy a new car with your own money and savings.
-Instead with comprehensive insurance, you are covered for the loss.
+Without comprehensive coverage, you would have to buy a new car with your own money and savings.
+Instead, with comprehensive insurance, you are covered for the loss.

 The maximum payout for collision and comprehensive coverage is limited by the value of the car.
 So if your older car has a low market value, it may not make financial sense to carry collision and comprehensive coverages any longer.